 At schools with large ELL populations, the Sheltered ELA model is used.
-ELLs that score level 1 or 2 on FSA are scheduled for Developmental Language Arts-R when feasible, data from the I Ready platform, District Assessments, WIDA ACCESS for ELLs and IPT is also considered.
+ELLs that score level 1 or 2 on FSA are scheduled for Developmental Language Arts-R when feasible, data from the FAIR assessment, ACCESS and IPT is also considered.
 LYs are scheduled in Language Arts or English through ESOL classes using the same state standards as non-ELL students.
 ESOL strategies and accommodations are used to meet the needs of ELLs.